mlab817/faqs/src/mandanas-further-devolution/what-is-the-challenge-in-devolution-of-agri-fishery-functions-and-recommendations-to-address-this.md

 ---
  title: What is the challenge in devolution of agri-fishery functions and recommendations to address this?

-tags: ["challenge","devolution","agrifishery","functions","recommendations","address"]

  ---

-### Mandanas Further Devolution
+## Mandanas Further Devolution

-## What is the challenge in devolution of agri-fishery functions and recommendations to address this?
+# What is the challenge in devolution of agri-fishery functions and recommendations to address this?

  - Devolution of 5th and 6th Class municipalities will take place in CY 2024.